Eikichi Yazawa: 2000–2012: Period of musical challenges

-In 1999 and 2000, Yazawa held three concerts each year in the U.S. These are the only tour that held outside of Japan.
+In 1999 and 2000, Yazawa held three concerts each year in the U.S. These were the only tours held outside of Japan.

-In 2002, 30th anniversary of his debut, Yazawa tried a few new challenges.
-First, he held first acoustic tour Voice in 22 cities, besides the normal rock-style concert tour.
-Second, he performed at Tokyo Stadium at the first time, as his special concert, The Day.
+In 2002, the 30th anniversary of his debut, Yazawa tried a few new challenges.
+First, he held his first acoustic tour Voice in 22 cities, besides the normal rock-style concert tour.
+Second, he performed at Tokyo Stadium for the first time, at his special concert The Day.

 In 2003, he gave an unannounced performance, singing "When You Wish Upon a Star" as part of a Tokyo Disney Sea parade.
-In this year, Yazawa also appeared at the domestic rock festival for the first time.
+He also appeared at the domestic rock festival for the first time.
 In this year's tour, he invited Czech National Symphony Orchestra to hold Rock Opera, under the concept of "fusion of rock and classical music".

 In December 2005, Yazawa ran a sold-out Japan tour of "live houses" (Japanese-English for a live-music club) as a part of his "back to roots" approach to his 30th anniversary as a solo artist, following the breakup of rock band Carol in 1975.
 'Ei-chan' delighted fans with a rendition of "Whiskey Coke", a hit from that year (and a Karaoke library mainstay), as well as numbers from his 2005 album, Only One.

-The tour of 2006 is the continuance of Rock Opera, called New Standard: Rock Opera 2.
+The tour of 2006 was a continuance of Rock Opera, called New Standard: Rock Opera 2.
 In this tour, with Czech National Symphony Orchestra, he played some orchestrated version of songs, including epic version of his popular ballad, "Tokyo".
-He also played jazz version of the songs in the Blue Note Tokyo, traditional jazz club.
+He also played jazz version of the songs in the Blue Note Tokyo, a traditional jazz club.